DonneyF/ubc-pair-grade-data/extra/README.md

 ## Subjects

 These files contains a list of subjects with their titles and associated faculty, taken from the SSC.
+Older subjects no longer offered were taken from the calendar archives.